Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Heat

 Michael Porter Jr. Insights vs. the Heat

+- Porter is responsible for taking 11.5% of his team's field goal attempts this season with 13.2 per game.

-- He's attempted 7.3 threes per game, or 17.7% of his team's shots from beyond the arc this season.
+- He's knocked down three threes per game, or 19.4% of his team's makes from beyond the arc this season.

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- Allowing 109.8 points per game, the Heat are the second-ranked team in the NBA on defense.
+- The Heat are the second-best defensive squad in the league, giving up 109.8 points per game.

-- On the glass, the Heat have given up 41.9 rebounds per game, which puts them sixth in the league.
+- On the boards, the Heat are sixth in the league, conceding 41.9 rebounds per contest.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

-- The Heat are the 28th-ranked squad in the NBA at allowing threes, giving up 13.1 made 3-pointers per game.
+- The Heat are the 14th-ranked team in the NBA, allowing 25.6 assists per game.

+- Looking at 3-pointers, the Heat have given up 13.1 makes per game, 28th in the league.

 Michael Porter Jr. vs. the Heat